 Although a stand mixer is certainly an investment due to its price, many baking enthusiasts opt for both pieces of equipment since the hand mixer is relatively inexpensive.
 Another option is Cuisinart's Power Advantage Hand/Stand Mixer, a hand mixer that converts into a stand mixer by mounting onto a base.

 KitchenAid is arguably the best-known brand in the mixer category, especially when it comes to stand mixers.
 The company created the category when it debuted the first stand mixer for the home in 1919.
 But KitchenAid's popularity doesn't mean that it's the only option on the market, or even that it's necessarily the best.
 KitchenAid's mixers start with the Classic Series and go up to the Professional and Commercial collections.

 At the entry-level end of the market are stand mixer options from Sunbeam and Hamilton Beach, which are less than $50 but are not as sturdily constructed and have smaller work bowls than other models.
 They're also made of lighter-weight materials, which means they're not as durable and they could "creep" across the counter, particularly if they're beating a particularly stiff dough.

 At the high end, Breville makes a stand mixer that has a built-in timer and a rugged, die-cast metal construction.
 Cuisinart's models also have a countdown timer as well as optional attachments that are sold separately.
 One of the priciest, and best-quality, mixers is from Viking.
 It has one of the most powerful motors on the market (1000 watts), metal gear transmission, and even wheels to easily move it around the countertop (a nice touch considering it weighs more than 20 pounds).

-Ultimately, the best advice is to choose the brand that you feel has the best reputation or the best quality product you can afford.
+Ultimately, the best advice is to choose a brand that you feel has the best reputation, quality, and affordability.